Invisible Class Empire: Identity and interlocking directorates

 These are the resources that allow groups within the power elite to organize and advance agendas that subvert democratic ideals and functioning in order to dominate political arrangements.
 It requires a number of different collaborative projects to link superclass leaders and the class of experts and professionals that serve them.
-It is estimated that lobbying, political finance, and policy-planning services "consists largely of the top twenty thousand officers and directors located in the on thousand largest U.S. industrial, financial, and service firms."
+It is estimated that lobbying, political finance, and policy-planning services "consists largely of the top twenty thousand officers and directors located in the one thousand largest U.S. industrial, financial, and service firms."
 These top corporate office holders head the institutional power elite, and their firms shape the organizational base of power that maintains control over vast forms of capital.